 I like all of the Lost Boys, but Kiefer Sutherland as David is the head blood-sucker, and I’ve always been a sucker (forgive me) for a strong leader… even if he’s dead.
 And besides, who the hell else can make a mullet look good?

 8. Ivy Tamwood, Rachel Morgan series, Kim Harrison

-As far as I know, there haven’t been any movie, TV, or comic book adaptations of these books yet, so I pulled a picture that sort of looks how I image Ivy would look.
+As far as I know, there haven’t been any movie, TV, or comic book adaptations of these books yet, but I imagine Ivy would look sort of like Victoria Beckham.
 Tall, confident, and deadly, Ivy can rival any vampire on this list.
 Oh, and did I mention she likes girls?
 Nice.

 9. Louis (Brad Pitt) Interview with a Vampire by Anne Rice

 Louis is superbly portrayed by Brad Pitt in the movie version of Anne Rice’s famous book.
 Sentimental and very human, Louis is seduced into vampirism (and more?) by the slightly more sinister Lestat.
 His ethical battle against his need for blood strikes a strong chord in its similarity to the human battle to withstand evil.
 Blood, lust, and morals, what more could a girl ask for?